Spiquet/adventure-text-game/README.md

 # adventure-text-game

-Prototype to practise syntaxic parsing by building an adventure game without graphics
+Prototype to practise syntaxic parsing by building an adventure game without graphics and on the command line

 # Built With